johnridesabike/bikewalklife/posts/2021/03/unsafe-streets-perpetuate-unjust-enforcement-in-marginalized-areas.md

   alt: ''
   caption: ''
 external_link: https://t4america.org/2021/03/03/unsafe-streets-in-marginalized-communities-leads-to-inequitable-traffic-enforcement/
-tags:
-- Transportation for America
-- police
-- deadly by design
-- US House
 excerpt: >
   Marginalized communities always have a couple of things in common, unsafe streets and oversized law enforcement.
 These aren’t together by coincidence;